kazurayam/junit4ks/README.md

 ## Description

 Read the source codes, please.
-You find everything there.
+You will find everything you need to know there.